andrew/ultimate-awesome/README.md

 - [awesome-programming-tutorials](https://github.com/dylan751/awesome-programming-tutorials) - Tutorials for programming in various IT fields.
 - [awesome-computer-science-websites](https://github.com/edujtm/awesome-computer-science-websites) - Some websites with a huge amount of free content on computer science topics.
 - [awesome-web3-ai](https://github.com/edwardtay/awesome-web3-ai) - A curated list of Web3 x AI integrations, frameworks, and tools.
+- [awesome-free-seo-backlinks](https://github.com/EinGuterWaran/awesome-free-seo-backlinks) - A curated list of high-quality, free SEO backlink sources, including directories, blogs, tools, and submission sites to boost domain authority, visibility, and rankings.
 - [awesome-earthobservation](https://github.com/elasticlabs/awesome-earthobservation) - A curated list of awesome resources on Earth observation coding libraries and open data.
-- [awesome-surrealdb](https://github.com/emmynguyen/awesome-surrealdb) - A curated list of SurrealDB talks, tools, examples & articles.
+- [awesome-surrealdb](https://github.com/EmilyNguyenCodes/awesome-surrealdb) - A curated list of SurrealDB talks, tools, examples & articles.
 Contributions are welcome!.
 - [awesome-algorithms](https://github.com/eric-erki/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [awesome-bigdata](https://github.com/eric-erki/awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 - [awesome-infosec](https://github.com/eric-erki/awesome-infosec) - A curated list of awesome infosec courses and training resources.